This post contains affiliate links. Thank you for your support of this site!

 Recently the author has branched out into Language Arts and beginning readers for littles!

 I find my kids even pick Fred off the shelf just to read for fun.
-What other math curriculum can you say that about?!
+What other curriculum can you say that about?!

 As I’ve written before, Life of Fred is also an excellent choice for those who would like to approach math differently, but live in a state that requires you to document your instruction.